Saving up to pay cash for your next significant expense doesn’t have to be a dream.

 You’ve successfully achieved debt.

 You know what?
-We’ve done that and realized that saving up is far better than paying long-term interest.
+We’ve done that and realized saving up is far better than paying long-term interest.

 I’ve talked to CBB readers in the past who have messaged me about credit card debt, and this was their struggle.